 - Trio de Major in the roles of Kingsguard officers

-- Shut, Baron Salamander, Kimimaro Ijuuin; in the roles of failed suitors
+- Shut, Baron Salamander -and Olivier!-, Kimimaro Ijuuin, Prince Natha; in the roles of failed suitors

-- Aoi Tategami in the roles of the Robber Maiden and the Robber Leader
+- Aoi Tategami in the role of the Robber Maiden

 - The other members of Wild Azüre in the roles of the rest of the robber band

-- Mitsuyoshi Mitsushima as himself (in the role of a concerned retainer)
+- Mitsuyoshi Mizushima as himself (in the role of an overly concerned retainer)

 - The Elder in the role of the Wise Old Sage